learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 Whether you’re just looking to learn the basics or want to become a professional data scientist, it’s important to take a little time to “set yourself up for success” by installing and learning to use the right tools on your computer.

+If you already have Git and Anaconda installed, feel free to jump straight to the [tests](#running-tests)

 ## What tools do professional data scientists use?
 * **Python** - There are many languages that can be used for data science, but these days most data scientists are using Python to write their code.
 * **Jupyter Notebook** - Most of those data scientists use Jupyter Notebook for writing their * Python - a tool that allows you to mix comments in-between your code snippets so you can document and share your thinking process and make it easier for others to review, replicate and expand on your work.